RubensZimbres/Repo-2017/README.md

 <b> ROC Curve Multiclass </b> is a .py file where Naive Bayes was used to solve the IRIS Dataset task and ROC curve of different classes are plotted

 <b> Stacked Machine Learning </b> is a .py notebook where t-SNE, Principal Components Analysis and Factor Analysis were applied to reduce dimensionality of data.
 Classification performances were measured after applying K-Means.

+<b> Support Vector Regression </b> is a SVM model for non linear regression in an artificial dataset.

 <b> Text-to-Speech </b> is a .py file where Python speaks any given text and saves it as an audio .wav file.